 2 – Vancouver: The Gateway to the Pacific

-Vancouver’s picturesque setting and strategic Pacific Rim location make it an attractive destination for businesses with global ambitions.
+Vancouver’s picturesque setting in British Columbia and strategic Pacific Rim location make it an attractive destination for businesses with global ambitions.
 The city’s tech industry is booming, supported by a strong network of investors and a culture that champions sustainability and innovation.
 Vancouver’s startup ecosystem is rich with resources, including various incubators and accelerators that provide the support and mentorship necessary for businesses to scale.
 Its ecosystem is said to be the second-best startup ecosystem in Canada, the 18th in North America and the 30th globally.
 The city’s quality of life, diverse population, and connectivity offer a competitive edge, making it a top choice for entrepreneurs looking to tap into international markets.

 3 – Montreal: The Cultural Innovator